Discover Girdwood's Hidden Waterfall Hike Chutes & Ladders

 Just outside of Anchorage, AK in town called Girdwood there is a local waterfall hike called Chutes and Ladders.
 This incredible waterfall hike is tricky to find, as it is unmarked on any map and there are no trail signs to get there.
-However, once you find the first rope, leading down into the canyon, the fun begins.
+However, once you find the first rope leading down into the canyon, the fun begins.

-The waterfall hike, Chutes and Ladders, just outside of Girdwood, AK is a technical hike that requires the use of five rope ladders, one wooden ladder, and some good shoes (the ground is wet and slippery).
+The waterfall hike, Chutes and Ladders, just outside of Girdwood, AK is a technical hike that requires the use of five rope ladders, one wooden ladder, and some good shoes because the ground is wet and slippery.
 The rope and wooden ladders remain in place year round, but please make sure to inspect them out before use, I am not sure how often they are replaced.
 Chutes and Ladders is a short hike to a powerful waterfall, but hikers often spend a couple hours enjoying the view and process getting to the waterfall.

 Read on to learn how to get to Chutes & Ladders, what to bring, and more tips for a successful hiking outing to Chutes and Ladders in Girdwood.